hima2897/Object-Detection/README.md

-# Object-Detection
-Object Detection using tensorflow
+# Object-Detection using tensorflow

+To train the model run
+python objectdetect.py

+To export inference graph and test run python object_detection_exec.py